OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Only on file at a time can be imported.

 ![new-objects-create](img/create-object_click-create.png)
+-->

-After having pressed the <span class="btn btn-success">Create</span> bottom button the number of imported scientific objects is displayed.
+After having pressed the <span class="btn btn-success">Create Scientific Objects</span> bottom button, the number of imported scientific objects is displayed.

 ![new-objects-success](img/create-object_result.png)